-An application for trade mark registration contains a number of mandatory elements, including statement of the trade mark owner, the trade mark, and the classes of goods and services.
-A trade mark can be categorised into 45 international trade mark classes, known as the “Nice Classification”.
+An application for trade mark registration contains a number of mandatory elements, including, the trade mark owner, the trade mark, and the goods and services.
+A trade mark can be categorised into 45 international trade mark classes, known as the "Nice Classification".
 Classes 1-34 cover goods, whilst Classes 35-45 cover services.

 Examples of classes of goods and services